Doubly transitive lines I: Higman pairs and roux: Introduction

 Note that $\mathscr{A}(B)$ is necessarily a commutative $*$-algebra since

 and the $gI$'s and $gB$'s all commute.
-Later, we will explain how roux generalize the theory of abelian distance-regular antipodal covers of the complete graph (abelian \textsc{drackn}s), as studied by Godsil and Hensel in~\cite{GodsilH:92}.
-Moreover, $n\times n$ roux for $\Gamma$ are in one-to-one correspondence with what D.~G.~Higman calls regular weights $w\colon[n]\times[n]\to\Gamma$ in~\cite{Higman:90} (the reader may check the details, which follow very quickly from Lemma~\ref{lem.B squared} in the next section).
+Later, we will explain how roux generalize the theory of regular abelian distance-regular antipodal covers of the complete graph (regular abelian \textsc{drackn}s), as studied by Godsil and Hensel in~\cite{GodsilH:92}.